jerela/OpenSimLive/README.md

 #### The program is stuck after printing "Waiting for ack..."

 OpenSimLive is waiting on client program that is receiving data to acknowledge it received data.
-This is an issue with data not getting back to OpenSimLive, likely because the client has stopped working.
-The issue is therefore in the client program and not in OpenSimLive.
+This is an issue with data not getting back to OpenSimLive, likely because the client program has stopped working.

 ## Authors